mixologee/tirvandor/tirvandor-project/core-rules/dungeon-masters-guide/markdown/WORLD-GUIDE-DM-CONTENT.md

 2. **Blackwood Heir Discovery** - A refugee in the Outer Ring has the Blackwood family crest tattooed on their shoulder.
 They don't know their heritage.
 House Silverleaf (rivals) learns this.
 Protect the heir?
 Let them die?
 Help them reclaim their destroyed estate in the Ruined Quarter?

-3. **Great Library Theft** - A tome containing pre-Sundering ritual magic was stolen from the Restricted Section.
+3. **Great Library Theft** - A tome containing pre-Worldrend ritual magic was stolen from the Restricted Section.
 Library Director Valandril is frantic.
 The thief left notes: "The truth about the Circle of Seven must be known."
 Chase leads through Scholar's District to smugglers in the Port Quarter.

 4. **Fey Court Summons** - A portal opens in the Moonwell Garden.
 Fey emissaries demand House Silverleaf fulfill an ancient pact: Return the Singing Grove to Feywild or face consequences.
 The Grove is where half the population lives.
 Negotiate, fight, or find the original pact terms.